Credit limit

 Partners can configure exactly how much credit a customer can have at any given point in time.
 Unlike the spend limit that relies on a rolling 30-day window, credit limit keeps exposure aligned with real-time debt and related subscription data.
 As a customer pays their outstanding dues, their available credit is instantly restored.

 Exposure is the total financial commitment the platform measures against the credit limit configured for the company.
-It includes unpaid invoice balances, adds certain subscription amounts that are committed but not yet invoiced, subtracts available credit memos and pending payments that reduce what is owed, and includes the purchase currently being evaluated.
+It includes unpaid invoice balances, adds certain subscription amounts that are committed but not yet invoiced (depending on configured credit reservation window), subtracts available credit memos and pending payments that reduce what is owed, and includes the purchase currently being evaluated.
+When credit limit validation for metered usage is enabled for your marketplace, the posted metered usage is also included.
+Posted metered usage counts toward credit limit utilization as soon as usage is posted, while metered invoicing can still occur at the end of the billing period.
 For each component and the exact formula, see How credit limit exposure is calculated.

 How credit limit exposure is calculated